Back to top

 Faculty Member

 Relatedly, Dr. Paskewich has extensive expertise conducting randomized controlled trials (RCTs) in schools.
 She has directed the implementation of two different RCTs funded by NIH and IES testing the efficacy of interventions as conducted by trained research team facilitators.
 She is currently conducting research that has moved beyond efficacy trials into effectiveness trials testing interventions in real-world conditions, including two new NIH R01 RCTs testing interventions when school-led (e.g., by a teacher or school counselor) with coaching from our research team.
 The first is a 40-school RCT testing the effectiveness of a school-led indicated aggression prevention program with coaching, and the second is a 32-school RCT testing the effectiveness of a coaching model for training teachers to detect, prevent and intervene with bullying in the classroom.
-She is an MPI on a RCT study under review by the Centers for Disease Control and Prevention (CDC) that will test the effectiveness and sustainability of a universal bullying prevention program that she and her team adapted over the last three years.
+She is an MPI on a RCT study under review by the CDC that will test the effectiveness and sustainability of a universal bullying prevention program that she and her team adapted over the last three years.